SirGlennSecurity/SirGlennSecurity.github.io/_posts/2023-11-10-preferring-IPv4-over-IPv6-does-not-stop-MITM6.md

 ## Overview

 As a brief reminder of how the attack works.
 An attacker obtains a rouge or compromised host on a subnet with Windows-based devices.
 These devices, by default, will attempt to find an IPv6 DHCP server.
-This DHCP6 server can also provide DNS settings or even only DNS settings through the use of a router advertisement[Confirm its RA] packet.
+This DHCP6 server can also provide DNS settings or even only DNS settings through the use of a router advertisement  packet using RDNSS.
 The affected client now uses the provided IPv6 DNS server which either says that there is no IP address for that name or responds that they do have a DNS record, and it's the attacker's IP address.
 Presuming the attacker won the race condition with the normal DNS server, this causes the client to make its desired request to the server who can then ask the client to authenticate.

 So why doesn't Prefering IPv4 over IPv6 solve this issue?
 I mean, if we don't use IPv6 we won't use the attacker's machine as a DNS server, right?

 ## Technical details

 Preferring IPv4 over IPv6 refers to the [Default Address Selection for Internet Protocol version 6](https://www.ietf.org/rfc/rfc3484.txt) or rfc3484.
-This RFC describes two algorithms that help computers decide if they should initiate[italics] a connection via IPv6 or IPv4.
+This RFC describes two algorithms that help computers decide if they should *initiate* a connection via IPv6 or IPv4.

 We can see the baseline weighting Windows gives when selecting an IPv6 or IPv4 address by running the command